ssd6515/Volcanic-Eruption-Prediction/README.md

 ### Conclusions

 *  From the plots it is seen that the RandomForest model was the best among the 2 models as the predicted data was closer to the true value and condensed than the other models.
 But still, there is some variation from the true value of validation data in RandomForest model.
-Overall, the RandomForest model was not as effective because I used less samples of data due to storage issues, which may have lead to larger MAE value than expected between 4000000-5000000.
+Overall, the RandomForest model was effective only to the small samples of data used due to storage issues.
+This may have lead to larger MAE value than expected between 4000000-5000000.

 ### Future Work